King Cnut and the tide: Proverbial reference

 1914 cartoon depicts Woodrow Wilson trying to hold back the rising tide of support for Women's suffrage in the United States.

-Proverbial reference to the legend in modern journalism or politics usually casts the story in terms of "Canute's arrogance" of "attempting to stop the tide".
+Proverbial reference to the legend in modern journalism or politics usually casts the story in terms of "Cnut's arrogance" of "attempting to stop the tide".
 As to usage, however, The Economists Style Guide writes:

-Canute's exercise on the seashore was designed to persuade his courtiers of what he knew to be true but they doubted, i.e., that he was not omnipotent.
+Canute's exercise on the seashore was designed to persuade his courtiers of what he knew to be true but they doubted, i.e. that he was not omnipotent.
 Don't imply he was surprised to get his feet wet.

-It was cited, for example, by Stacy Head as typifying the New Orleans city council's response to Hurricane Katrina (2005), or by Mark Stephens in reference to Ryan Giggs as "the King Canute of football" for his attempts of stopping "the unstoppable tide of information" on the internet in the 2011 British privacy injunctions controversy.
-This, and many other popular representations, are a misrepresentation of Huntingdon's account, in which Canute uses the tide to demonstrate precisely his inability to control the elements and his deference to the greater authority of God.
+It was cited, for example, by Stacy Head as typifying the New Orleans city council's response to Hurricane Katrina (2005), and by Mark Stephens in reference to Ryan Giggs as "the King Cnut of football" for his attempts to stop "the unstoppable tide of information" on the internet in the 2011 British privacy injunctions controversy.
+This, and many other popular representations involving politicians, are a misrepresentation of Huntingdon's account, in which Cnut uses the tide to demonstrate precisely his inability to control the elements and his deference to the greater authority of God.